The Durra Durra Trilogy by J.A. Wells

 A Yet To Be Published Manuscript

-Here’s a little blurb of J.A.Wells’ intriguing two part saga, full of mystery and adventure, The Durra Durra Saga: Book one – Thurlow and Book two – Durra Durra:
+Here’s a little blurb of J.A.Wells’ intriguing two part saga, full of mystery and adventure, The Durra Durra Trilogy: Book one – Thurlow; Book two – Mutt Mutt Billy; and Book Three – Durra Durra:

 J.A.Wells entices us with the romance of new found love, saddens the heart with sudden losses, thrills the senses with depictions of a river in full flood, and the disastrous results of its aftermath.
 All the while ambitions are tested, during eventful voyages spanning vast oceans to brave new worlds.
 Then he appals, yet challenges us with his vivid descriptions of squalid prison life, both on land, and aboard convict ships, where friendships are made, and plots are hatched.